rarebreed/rarebreed.github.io/_posts/2020-02-05-something-is-wrong.md

 ## Human nature is not natural at all

-But humans don't like nature.
+Humans don't like nature.
 Nature doesn't seem to play fair.
 Virtually all religions say we must protect the weak.
 It feels wrong to see inequality or suffering if you think something can be done about it.
 I believe we can and should protect the weak.

 However, humans have lost touch with nature, with reality.
 In Buddhism, the goal is to see reality as it is, and to end the idea of a separate self:  nirvana.
-I talk with many Filipinos about Christianity, because they are surprised I am part Filipino, but not Christian.
-So, I talk about Buddhism, and how it's not really a religion or belief system.
+I talk with many Filipinos about Christianity, because they are surprised I am part Filipino but not Christian.
+So, I talk about Buddhism and how it's not really a religion or belief system.
 One of the things that surprises them the most is when I tell them that Buddhist priests aren't really supposed to encourage people to get married and have kids.